sebastiendonadio/devopsmlops/chapters/07-chapter5.md

 ##  Data Governance

-Given the importance of data in software 2.0, data governance is a critical component in any enterprise’s data management strategy.
+Given the importance of data in software 2.0, data governance is a critical component in any enterprise’s data management strategy [3].
 Data governance covers the availability, validation, usability, privacy, and security of the data.
 Security and privacy of the data are covered in the next sections of this chapter.

-The first part which includes data sourcing, validation, usability, and transformations is documented using Datasheet for datasets   [[4]](Chapter5.html#ftnt4) [4]    (it includes some security and privacy as well).
+The first part which includes data sourcing, validation, usability, and transformations is documented using Datasheet for datasets   [[4]](Chapter5.html#ftnt4) (it includes some security and privacy as well).
 The datasheet approach addresses the needs of both the data creators and the data consumers, enables communication between them, and promotes transparency, accountability, and reuse of data.

 The datasheet covers the following set of questions (summary) with information on the dataset -